 According to Oxford Dictionary [11], Social Media can be defined as “websites and applications that enable users to create and share content or to participate in social networking.”
+In this recent day, social media has become more than ordinary social media.
+Since it enable each user to share and create content, therefore business start acting as the user and post their items towards their community.
+Below is the example of social media that has integrated to business application